 Do you have U.S. Tax Filing Obligations?

-It is important to be aware of your tax filing obligations.
-You may still have an obligation even if you have never lived in the USA or left several years ago and all your income is from "foreign" sources.
-You are required to file a Form 1040 if your income exceeded a certain threshold, regardless of its origin, whether it was already taxed at source, or is going to be taxed by the overseas country where you are resident.
+Even if you have never lived in the USA, or left several years ago, you are still required to file Form 1040 if your income exceeds a certain threshold.
+This applies even if all your income is from "foreign" sources, some or all of your income was already taxed at source, or it is going to be taxed by the overseas country where you are resident.

-When considering the relevant threshold amounts always remember that the report amounts are in U.S. dollars and any foreign monies received will need to be converted and exchanged.
+When considering relevant threshold amounts, remember that the amounts reported are in U.S. dollars and any foreign monies should be converted and exchanged.
 If historically you filed a joint return with your spouse, there is a different exclusion that relates to joint income.